-In addition, the application seeks recognition of the following non-exclusive native title rights and interests on behalf of the estate groups, under their traditional laws acknowledged and customs observed in relation to those parts of the Determination Area identified in Schedule C, being an area where there has been partial extinguishment of native title:
+In addition, the application seeks recognition of the following non-exclusive native title rights and interests on behalf of the estate groups, under their traditional laws acknowledged and customs observed as follows:

-- (a) the right to travel over, to move about and to have access to those areas; - (b) the right to hunt and to fish on the land and waters of those areas; - the right to gather and to use the natural resources of those areas such as food, (c) medicinal plants, wild tobacco, timber, stone and resin; - the right to take and to use the natural water on those areas, and for the sake of clarity (d) and the avoidance of doubt, this right does not include the right to take or use water captured by the holders of Pastoral Lease No. 684. - the right to live, to camp and for that purpose to erect shelters and other structures on (e) those areas; - the right to light fires on those areas for domestic purposes, but not for the clearance (f) of vegetation; - the right to conduct and to participate in the following activities on those areas: (g) - (i) cultural activities;
+- (1) the native title rights and interests of the estate group members referred to in [8] hereof in relation to those parts of the Determination Area identified in Schedule C, being an area where there has been partial extinguishment of native title, are the nonexclusive rights being: - the right to travel over, to move about and to have access to those areas; (a) - the right to hunt and to fish on the land and waters of those areas; (b) - the right to gather and to use the natural resources of those areas such as food, (c) medicinal plants, wild tobacco, timber, stone and resin; - the right to take and to use the natural water on those areas, and for the sake of (d) clarity and the avoidance of doubt, this right does not include the right to take or use water captured by the holders of Pastoral Lease No. 687. - the right to live, to camp and for that purpose to erect shelters and other (e) structures on those areas; - (f) the right to light fires on those areas for domestic purposes, but not for the clearance of vegetation;